rhysd/actionlint/docs/checks.md

 - optional/required/undefined inputs and secrets at `uses:` in workflow calls
 - type checks for `outputs` objects used by downstream jobs of workflow calls

-These checkes are described in this section.
+These checks are described in this section.

 ### Check input definitions of `workflow_call` event in reusable workflow